Back to Blog

 If your setup looks like DEGIRO for core ETFs, Interactive Brokers for broader market access, and Trading 212 for smaller recurring buys, the right answer is not three better dashboards.
 The right answer is one workflow that pulls every trade, dividend, fee, FX event, and transfer into the same portfolio review.

-This page is the parent workflow for that job.
+This page is the parent workflow for that job and the main target in this cluster for multi-broker portfolio tracking intent.
 Use the spoke guides for export setup and deeper sub-problems: DEGIRO CSV export, IBKR Flex Query setup, real portfolio returns after fees, portfolio performance across multiple currencies, and the best way to track an ETF portfolio.
-If you want the background argument for why broker dashboards mislead, read why a consolidated dashboard matters after this page.
+If you want the background argument for why broker dashboards mislead, read why fragmented broker dashboards mislead investors after this page.
 That article is supporting context, not the main workflow.

 What each broker dashboard misses